DanielSchuette/DanielSchuette.github.io/_posts/2019-07-28-container_of_offsetof.md

         })
 ```

 It can be used with the address of a `struct` member `ptr` to find the `struct` that contains it.
-It can be used as follows:
+The following is an example of its usage:

 ```c
 /* #define and #include's omitted for simplicity */